-Concern rises for White House residence staff as their workplace emerges as a virus hot spot
+Concern rises for White House residence staffers as their workplace emerges as a virus hot spot

 They’ve already lost one of their legendary members.
 In May, Wilson Jerman, who had been a protege of Eugene Allen’s, died at 91 after contracting covid-19.
 He’d retired in 2012 and served 11 presidents, ending with Barack Obama.

-Rep. Meeks says he sees the residence staff in the same light as other Black and brown essential workers who can’t follow stay-at-home orders.
+Meeks said he sees the residence staff in the same light as other Black and Brown essential workers who can’t follow stay-at-home orders.
 “They need their jobs.
 They can’t afford to get fired,” he said.
 “It’s the same kind of concerns I would have for any business in America that is not trying to take care of their essential workers.
 I hope there’s been an immediate change in protocols at the White House in protecting these workers.”

 Right now, the residence staff is tending to one active coronavirus patient in Melania Trump, who tweeted Monday that she was “feeling good” and resting at home.
 And with the president’s expected return Monday night from Walter Reed, they’ll have a second patient, one who has experienced more severe symptoms and who has historically shunned the advice of experts.

-Even if the president and first lady stay confined upstairs, there is risk of exposure throughout the building, because White House political staff, who have routinely not been wearing masks, often pass through the Rose Garden and the historical rooms on the first floor — all of which are manned by residence staff.
+Even if the president and first lady stay confined upstairs, there is risk of exposure throughout the building, because White House political staffers, who have routinely not been wearing masks, often pass through the Rose Garden and the historical rooms on the first floor — all of which are manned by residence staffers.

-Deyer, among other former White House staff, expressed concern for how narrow the hallways are in the residence.
-“There’s obviously the chance that the residence team is just walking, doing their job and catching the droplets or whatever,” she says.
+Dyer, among other former White House staffers, expressed concern for how narrow the hallways are in the residence.
+“There’s obviously the chance that the residence team is just walking, doing their job and catching the droplets or whatever,” she said.

-“It’s a little place.
-It’s tight, little rabbit warrens up in there,” says Charles Allen.
+Charles Allen said: “It’s a little place.
+It’s tight, little rabbit warrens up in there.”

-At the start of pandemic, absent directives from their bosses, residence staff “took it upon themselves” to adhere to CDC guidance and wore masks out of concern for their own health and the health of the first family, according to a former staffer.
+At the start of pandemic, absent directives from their bosses, residence staffers “took it upon themselves” to adhere to CDC guidance and wore masks out of concern for their own health and the health of the first family, according to a former staffer.

-By April, Melania Trump had required the use of masks for the residence staff as well as political staff in her East Wing offices, Grisham confirmed.
+By April, Melania Trump had required the use of masks for the residence staff as well as the political staff in her East Wing offices, Grisham confirmed.
 Then, as now, the president actively encouraged administration officials and his supporters to eschew them.

 At home, behind closed doors, the first family was trying to limit its viral exposure, while going to rallies and other events without masking or social distancing, and then returning back to their residence staff at the White House.
-Former staffers doubt the first family ever wear masks around the staff
+Former staffers doubt the first family ever wear masks around the staff.

-“On one hand, it’s what he should have done,” says Kass, the Obama chef, of the mask mandate at the residence.
-“But it’s also pretty unforgivable that you would take those steps for the family, but not for the rest of the people that work there — or for the country.”
+“On one hand, it’s what he should have done,” Kass, the Obama chef, said of the mask mandate at the residence.
+“But it’s also pretty unforgivable that you would take those steps for the family but not for the rest of the people that work there — or for the country.”

 Josh Dawsey and Jura Koncius contributed to this report.